 Coronavirus: What we’re doing to protect people

 We always want to do business with a clean conscience.
 The best way to achieve that is by adopting consumer-friendly practices.
-Many of our members choose to continue exercising in the time of corona.
-Now is the time to talk about how we make this a place that protects them from coronavirus and all harmful microorganisms.
+That certainly means following local, state, and national guidelines for gyms as they re-open during this pandemic.
+We are going to discuss the other things that we do to make this a place that protects people from coronavirus and all harmful microorganisms.

 Relentlessly cleaning away coronavirus, cold and flu viruses, and everything else